-Henley on Thames is one of the most beautiful towns in England, recently voted by The Times as one of the best places to live in the English countryside and a regular winner of RHS Britain in Bloom medals.
+Henley on Thames is one of the most beautiful towns in England, voted by The Times as one of the best places to live in the English countryside and a regular winner of RHS Britain in Bloom medals.

 Henley’s riverside location, surrounded by a Chiltern landscape of wooded hills and green fields, lends itself to relaxation, long lunches and quirky shopping.
 There’s a pub where Charles I drank, a Chantry house, a butcher that smokes his own meat and independent shops still offering the personal touch.

 But it’s not just beautiful, Henley knows how to throw a party.
 It has an international reputation earned over 175 years by the world’s greatest rowing regatta, Henley Royal Regatta the town splashes out with the ‘joie de vivre’ of the summer arts festival and gets into the groove with ’80’s music festival Rewind.
 In fact Henley is a town of festivals offering a series of world class events to delight visitors and residents alike, you’ll find details of all of them on this site.